+Figure 38 – Github package

 Download As PDFs or Images

 To download the prototype as static pdfs or images, we recommend using a free Google Chrome extension called GoFullPage. (https://chrome.google.com/webstore/detail/gofullpage-full-page-scre/fdpohaocaechififmbbbbbknoalclacl?hl=en) After adding the extension to Chrome, open the prototype in Google Chrome, click on the puzzle icon in the right top corner of the task bar to access all extensions, and click on GoFullPage to capture the current web page.